GolemHerry/homelab/kube/README.md

 $ ./x-helper.sh download_all
 ```

-3.Prepare files to upload to your server
+3.Prepare all required software to upload to your server

 ```bash
 $ ./x-helper.sh prepare_bin_all